onzfonz/comp227/src/content/3/en/part3b.md

 app.use(cors())
 ```

 And the frontend works!
-However, the functionality for changing the importance of notes has not yet been implemented on the backend.
+However, the functionality for changing the importance of tasks has not yet been implemented on the backend.

 You can read more about CORS from [Mozilla's page](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).